WillOram/cyber-incident-management/README.md

 # Managing major cyber incidents

-Quick-reference notes I use as an aid when responding to major cyber incidents.
-Notes are loosely organised into four sections.
+Quick-reference notes I use when responding to major cyber incidents.
+Loosely organised into four sections.

 ## Arriving on scene